adevang/adevang.github.io/_pages/writing.md

 3. [Cech Cohomology](https://adevang.github.io/files/Cech_Cohomology.pdf): End of term project for a course on Algebraic Topology.
 I define Cech cohomology and use it to establish the de Rham isomorphism.

-4. [The Riemann-Roch Theorem](https://adevang.github.io/files/Riemann_Roch.pdf): End of term project for a course on Compact Reimann Surfaces.
+4. [The Riemann-Roch Theorem](https://adevang.github.io/files/Riemann_Roch.pdf): End of term project for a course on Compact Riemann Surfaces.
 I give an exposition of George Kempf's proof of the Riemann Roch theorem.

 5. [Class Number Formula](https://adevang.github.io/files/Class_number_formula.pdf) and [Prime Ideal Races](https://adevang.github.io/files/Prime_Ideal_Races.pdf): Slides from presentations for a topics course in analytic number theory.
 I talk about the analytic class number formula and generalizations of Chebyshev's bias to prime ideals of rings of integers.